Piz Scalottas

 Piz Scalottas is a mountain of the Plessur Alps, located near Lenzerheide in the canton of Graubünden, Switzerland.

 In winter a chairlift brings skiers to the summit of Piz Scalottas.
-The mountain offers a good view to overlook both sides, Lenzerheide to the east and the Domleschg valley to the west.
-If you liked to discover the area during summer by mountain bike, the chairlift to Piz Scalottas will transport your mountain bike for free to the summit.
+The mountain offers a view to overlook both sides, Lenzerheide to the east and the Domleschg valley to the west.
+For those who wish to discover the area during summer by mountain bike, the chairlift to Piz Scalottas will transport your mountain bike for free to the summit.